YottaDB/YDBDoc/ProgGuide/ioproc.rst

    YDB>open file1:newversion:recordsize=5000
    YDB>

-This example creates a new version of sequential file foo.txtwith RECORDSIZE of 5000 bytes.
+This example creates a new version of sequential file foo.txt with a RECORDSIZE of 5000 bytes.

 Example: